tc39/proposal-temporal/docs/timezone.md

 <!-- toc -->
 </details>

-A `Temporal.TimeZone` is a representation of a time zone: either an [IANA time zone](https://www.iana.org/time-zones), including information about the time zone such as the offset between the local time and UTC at a particular time, and daylight saving time (DST) changes; or simply a particular UTC offset with no DST.
+A `Temporal.TimeZone` is a representation of a time zone:

+- either an [IANA time zone](https://www.iana.org/time-zones), including information about the time zone, such as the offset between the local time and UTC at a particular time, daylight saving time (DST) and other political UTC offset changes like a country having permanently changed its offset;
+- or simply a particular UTC offset with no offset transitions.

 Since `Temporal.Instant` and `Temporal.PlainDateTime` do not contain any time zone information, a `Temporal.TimeZone` object is required to convert between the two.